Blotch3D/Blotch3D/README.md

 single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
-For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources.
+For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources, except the actual drawing code.
 (Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed every time the BlWindow3D's FrameProc method is executed.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it is called less frequently.
 This is where you must put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method so it is called less frequently (as long as that code can properly handle being called at variable rates).
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method, as well, so it is called less frequently (as long as that code can properly handle being called at variable rates).

+You can use variety of methods to draw things in FrameDraw.
+Blotch3D provides methods to draw text and textures in 2D (draw them after all 3D objects have been drawn so they aren't overwritten by them).
+Sprites are drawn with the BlSprite.Draw method.
+When you draw a sprite, all its subsprites are also drawn.
+So, oftentimes you may want to have a "Top" sprite that holds all others, and call the Draw method of the Top sprite to draw all other sprites.
+(BlSprite inherits from Dictionary\<string, BlSprite\>, where the string key is the subsprite name).
+You can also use MonoGame drawing techniques.
+For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

+By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
+These may need to be changed after you've verified sprites are properly created and positioned.

-A single-threaded application would have all its code in those three overridden methods.
+A single-threaded application would have all its code in the three overridden methods: Setup, FrameProc, and FrameDraw.
 If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
 When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate via BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.

 Because multiple windows are not conducive to some of the supported